goetas/twital/doc/en/source/api.rst

         }
     }

-Also this is a really simple extension that repalces, just befor evaluation/saving phase, all occurrences of "foo" with "bar" from the input template.
+Also this is a really simple extension that replaced, all occurrences of "foo" with "bar".
+This phase is done when all compilation phases are done.

 .. note::
-    To see some examples of possible post-filters please look at the source
+    To see some examples of possible post-filters please look at the source code

 Creating a DOM `Loader`
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since Twital works internaly with DOMDocument, any template must be transformed into it.
+Since Twital works internally with `DOMDocument <http://php.net/domdocument>`_,
+any template must be transformed into it.

-To create a "loader" you have to implement  the `Loader` interface.
+To create your own loader you have to implement the ``Goetas\Twital\Loader`` interface.

-If a source code is XML your loader can be something like this;
+If your source code is in XML,  your loader can be something like this;

 .. code-block:: php